apreus/paris-project-exhibition/_paris-project-exhibition/pci_40.md

 rights: Wikimedia commons
 selection:
 caption: Francisco Goya's 1795 painting The White Duchess, held by the Liria Palace in Spain.
-Goya painted María Cayetana de Silva, 13th Duchess of Alba, on several occasions, including in The Black Duchess (1797), which depicts the duchess in morning following her husband's death.
+Goya painted Mar√≠a Cayetana de Silva, 13th Duchess of Alba, on several occasions, including in The Black Duchess (1797), which depicts the duchess in morning following her husband's death.
 order: '039'